Join Here | Log In

 • MAO-A preferentially breaks down norepinephrine, serotonin, epinephrine (adrenaline), melatonin, dopamine, kynuramine, tyramine, and tryptamine.

-In addition to its role in neurotransmitter metabolism, MAO is also involved in the metabolism of certain drugs and biogenic amines.
-More on this below.
+In addition to their roles in neurotransmitter metabolism, MAOs are also involved in the metabolism of certain drugs and biogenic amines.
+(More on this below in the Parkinson’s section.)

 Neurotransmitter levels are tightly controlled in the brain.
 You want everything in balance, with neurons firing appropriately.

-Other routes: I wanted to point out here that the MAO enzymes are just one way that serotonin, dopamine, epinephrine, and norepinephrine can be broken down.
+Before we go any further, I wanted to point out that the MAO enzymes are just one way that serotonin, dopamine, epinephrine, and norepinephrine can be broken down.
 Other enzymes and pathways also influence the levels of monoamine neurotransmitters.

 MAO and Mental Health: